obi-ontology/obi-ontology.org/docs/data-time-stamped.md

 - Assays and other processes can be marked with start and/or stop times, and therefore any specified output could have those time points to mark its relevance.

-- OBI provides time-stamped datum description by data properties directly, and via the value specification approach.
+- OBI provides time-stamped datum description by data properties directly, and via the value specification approach. **The diagrams below show how similar these are**.

 ## Time stamped data via datum parthood

-Originating in IAO, this structure illustrates datums being part of a datum, using `has measurement datum` and `has time stamp`, which are both `has part`subproperties to disambiguate the time dimension from the other (one or more) measurement datum components.
+Originating in IAO, this OBI structure illustrates datums being part of a datum, using `has measurement datum` and `has time stamp`, which are both `has part`subproperties to disambiguate the time dimension from the other (one or more) measurement datum components.

 Using: